hamelumster/meeseeks-box/README.md

 - unfortunately, when you exit/disable LM Studio, Meeseeks box cannot be used
 - "Keep it simple brrrrp, they're not gods" (c) Rick
 - heavy-duty models, such as "gpt-oss", take a long time to respond on a mid-range PC. since the project doesn't implement response streaming, you'll have to wait for a response

+- you can tune "system prompt" or "temperature" of LM in ```config.py``` inside the project.
+If you already have a system prompt installed inside LM Studio, you don't need to do this

 ---